-Another incredible meditation for motivation is the Buddhist method Karuna (the word “Karuna” means “compassion”).
+Another incredible meditation for motivation and energy is the Buddhist method Karuna (the word “Karuna” means “compassion”).
 This is actually the method Buddha used to motivate himself to help the people in his Sangha (community).

 Every morning from 4am, Buddha would sit meditating and would practice Karuna.
 He would meditate on the suffering of the people in his community, and how he might help them.
-Being aware of how people were suffering naturally made Buddha want to change things, and so it motivated him to act.
+Being aware of how people were suffering made Buddha want to change things, and so it motivated him to act.

 Meditate on the suffering of others and particularly on efforts that you can take to help other people overcome suffering (including yourself).
 This is arguably the absolute best meditation for motivation in life.

 Above, we have looked at my picks of the best meditations for motivations.
 We’ve seen how guided meditations for motivation can relax us so we are more productive, and compassion-based meditations can motivate us to help others.

 Leave a comment and remember to subscribe.
 And to truly learn the art of meditation, book an online meditation lesson with me today.

 1: Self-Compassion Increases Self-Improvement MotivationJuliana Breines at the University of California, Berkeley, and published in Personality and Social Psychology Bulletin, https://journals.sagepub.com/doi/abs/10.1177/0146167212445599